Neumodore/neumodore/README.md

 # Deploying new release

 Simply pushes a new tag to github actions with following pattern `v1.2.4+52` and will trigger and create a new version called `1.2.4` with bundle number `52`

+# Flutter Configuration

+Actually it uses flutter version 1.17.5